-The group explored the potential for this new approach to the provision of dog waste and litter bins in our open spaces.
+The group explored the potential for this new approach to the provision of dog waste and litter bins in the open spaces.
 The proposal to combine collection operations does not however include the removal of any existing dog waste or litter bins other than where they require replacement due to their condition as part of the ongoing replacement regime.

 Some authorities have also replaced litter and dog waste bins with a single dual use bin.
 Given the complexity of a scheme to change bin types, locations / numbers and the scope of public consultation required, the group agrees that changes should be restricted to the collection process only during this process to re-tender the contract.
+The size, type and location of bins can be reviewed later in the term of the new contract.
 The council will therefore seek savings by combining dog waste and litter collection into one operation.